hille721/simple-photo-gallery-bulkcreation/README.rst

     gallery-bulkcreation config-example.ini

-If everything works correctly you can preview the result via following command:
+If everything works correctly you can preview the result, e.g. via running a simple Python server:

 .. code-block::

-    python3 -m http.server --directory $GALLERY_ROOT/public
+    python3 -m http.server --directory GALLERY_ROOT/public

-and then checking it under the url http://localhost:8000 in your browser.
+and then checking it in your browser under http://localhost:8000.

 If you add photos to already existing galleries or add new galleries in the `config.ini` you can simple update the gallery by running the command again.